Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Semiclassical limits and Sturm-Liouville operators

 \begin{remark} Again, the limit acquires an additional Poisson structure, and the correspondence above relates this with a respective natural Poisson structure on the space of Sturm-Liouville operators.
 A similar principle relates the quantum Hamiltonian reduction of arbitrary $\cW_{\g,k}$ to higher differential operators, which is related to the KdV-hierarchy and also puts more context on the formula for the singular vectors $S_{1,n}$, see the lecture \cite{Zub91}. \end{remark}

-Some examples: \begin{example} The limit of the Verma module $\V_h$ at conformal weight $h=b^2{\ell}_0$ is the ring of functions on the space of Sturm-Liouville operators with regular singularity and ${\ell}_0$ respectively. \end{example} \begin{example} The limit of the vacuum representation $\varphi_{1,1}=\V_0/L_{-1}1$ is the ring $\C[{\ell}_{-2},{\ell}_{-3},\ldots]$ of functions on the space of Sturm-Liouville operators that are regular in $z=0$.
+We give some examples: \begin{example} The limit of the Verma module $\V_h$ at conformal weight $h=b^2a$ for a fixed value $a$ is the ring of functions on the space of Sturm-Liouville operators with regular singularity with fixed singular coefficient $q_0=a$, because $\ell_0=L_0b^{-2}$ has eigenvalue $a$ by construction and on the other side $\ell_0$ corresponds to the function that assigns to a Sturm-Liouville operator the coefficient $q_0$. \end{example} \begin{example} The limit of the vacuum representation $\varphi_{1,1}=\V_0/L_{-1}1$ is the ring $\C[{\ell}_{-2},{\ell}_{-3},\ldots]$ of functions on the space of Sturm-Liouville operators that are regular in $z=0$.\\

 More generally, the limit of $\varphi_{1,n}$ is the ring of functions on the space of Liouville operators with ${\ell}_0=-\frac{n^2-1}{4}$ with diagonalizable monodromy.
 We discuss this in more depth in the next section. \end{example} \begin{example} The limit of $\varphi_{m,1}$ is, in view of ${\ell}_0\to 0$ and $S_{m,1}=b^{4m}{\ell}_{-1}^n+\cdots$ the truncated polynomial ring